Welcome to Srta. Jacobson's Spanish page!

 I am so excited to be a part of the Aspen Academy staff and community!
-This is my 7th year teaching Spanish.
+This is my 10th year teaching Spanish.
 My first two years were spent teaching high school Spanish in Wisconsin before coming back to Minnesota where I taught middle school Spanish for a year in Prior Lake.
-This will be my fourth year at Aspen and I am so excited to be working with many familiar students and getting to know my new students.
+This will be my seventh year at Aspen and I am so excited to be working with many familiar students and getting to know my new students.

 (Updated to reflect that parents now have access to TIES)